The Proving Duel

 Slide scowled and said, "What do you want, Dense?
 We're busy."

-Dionis, smug as ever, put his hands in his hips and looked over Tecovis's team.
-Slide didn't need to ask, they all knew why he was there.
-It was the only reason he ever came to them.
+Dionis, as smug as ever, put his hands on his hips and looked over Tecovis's team.
+Slide didn't need to ask; they all knew why he was there.
+It was the same reason he came by every week.

 "Who says I want anything?
 Maybe I wanted to see how your recruit is holding up."